sydasif/my-pandoc-book/chapters/04-string.md

 >>> name = "John"
 >>> age = 25
->>> print("My name is %s and I'm %d years old." % (name, age))
-# Output: My name is John and I'm 25 years old.
+>>> print("My name is %s and I'm %d years old." % (name, age)) My name is John and I'm 25 years old.
 ```

 In this example, `%s` and `%d` are used as placeholders for a string and an integer, respectively.
 The values `(name, age)` in the tuple replace these placeholders.